WHY?

 'The composition of the oligarchy of government therefore emerges as the dominant theme of political history...'

-Syme, Sir Ronald, The Roman Revolution, Preface
+Sir Ronald Syme, The Roman Revolution, Preface

 Historical investigation is the rigorous and independent minded investigation of our past that is not glued to traditions, beliefs, and faith claims.
 The ability to be open-minded and let the evidence reveal what it will is of paramount importance, no matter how uncomfortable the results may be.
 Sometimes that means going against preconceptions and the consensus.